ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 avalanchejs $ ts-node examples/avm/buildImportTx-cchain.ts
 Success!
 TXID: Sm6Ec2GyguWyG3Li1pARmTpaZ6qLEPuVAHV8QBGL9JWwWAEgM
 ```
+_As with the export and import scripts, be sure to apply the [necessary changes](./cross-chain-transfers.md#modify-your-avalanche-network-configuration) to ['buildExportTx-xchain-avax.ts'](https://github.com/ava-labs/avalanchejs/blob/master/examples/evm/buildExportTx-xchain-avax.ts) to execute the script properly._
 ## Running On A Local Network

 You can also walk thorugh this tutorial on a [Local Test Network](create-a-local-test-network.md).